 Cyanine dye molecules are often modelled as one-dimension particles in a box.
 To understand why, start by thinking classically.
 You learn in organic chemistry that electrons can more “freely” along alternating double bonds.
 If this is true, then you can imagine that the electrons can more from one Nitrogen to the other, almost without resistance.
 On the other hand, there are sp3-hybridized functional groups attached to the Nitrogen atom, so once the electron gets to Nitrogen atom, it has to turn around and go back whence it came.
 A very, very, very simple model would be to imagine that the electron is totally free between the Nitrogen atoms, and totally forbidden from going much beyond the Nitrogen atoms.
-This suggests modeling these systems a potential energy function like:
+This suggests modeling these systems a potential energy function like: where is the length of the box.
+A reasonable approximate formula for is

 What is the interpretation of the wavefunction?
 The Born postulate indicates that the squared magnitude of the wavefunction is proportional to the probability of observing the system at that location.
 E.g., if is the wavefunction for an electron as a function of , then is the probability of observing an electron at the point .
 This is called the Born Postulate.